-Lots of people do lots of stuff to cool off or as an outlet of emotions or simply just because they like it or are passionate about it.
-To serve the above said purposes the thing which I do, other than writing this blog, has to be cooking, or to be a bit specific, Baking.
+Lots of people do lots of stuff to cool off or as an outlet for the emotions or simply just because they like it or are passionate about it.
+To serve the above-said purposes the thing which I do, other than writing this blog, has to be cooking, or to be a bit specific, Baking.
 The major issue that comes with having baking as a hobby is that it demands a hell lot of ingredients and machinery, which one simply cannot have in a hostel room that is not even big enough to accommodate two people.
-This again was a great reason that Specs & the city came up, but baking still reigns supreme when I am home.
+This again was a great reason that Specs & the City came up, but baking still reigns supreme when I am home.

-The oldest origins of how it came to this have to be the fact my aunt used to make great cakes (still does!) and whenever she baked at our house it was fun to watch and assist her.
+The oldest origins of how it came to this have to be the fact my aunt bakes great cakes and whenever she baked at our house it was fun to watch and assist her.
 Me and my siblings used to always buzz around her doing bits and stuff, and also try to learn how she does it.
-Soon, we started to be the player rather than being spectators and it became a sibling kind of thing.
-We used to bake something once every fortnight or so I guess .
+Soon we started to be the player rather than spectators and then it became a sibling-activity kind of thing.
+We used to bake something once every fortnight or so I guess.
 The whole regime was never too much about the end product.
-It basically was more about the team work, the trial and errors and most importantly, batter-licking.
-Some cakes were touched by Annapoorna Devi (food goddess) and some can be said, to have been excreted by Devil.
-If I could make out a memory type video or something out of it, it would somewhat resemble those paper boat advertisements, on second thoughts I definitely should send those guys the idea, who knows maybe they might make a drink out of cake batter too.
+It was more about the teamwork, the trial and errors and most importantly batter-licking.
+Some cakes were touched by the Annapoorna Devi (food goddess) and some can be said, to have been excreted by the Devil.
+If I could make out a memory type video or something out of these sessions it would somewhat resemble those Paper Boat advertisements.
+On second thoughts, I should send those guys this idea positively, who knows maybe they might make a drink out of cake batter too.

-Anyways time flew by, and with growing up came studies, different priorities and different ways of passing time, consequently baking together kind of took a step back, the circumstance being accelerated by the fact that our only oven got busted, and those cooker and microwave thingy ain’t no baking in my beliefs.
+Anyways time flew by, and with growing up came studies, different priorities and different ways of passing time.
+Consequently, baking kind of took a step back, the circumstance being accelerated by the fact that our only oven got busted, and those cookers and microwave thingy ain’t no baking in my opinion.

 I started to bake again at about age of 15, thanks to a brand new oven.
 The only difference was, now it was more of a solo activity rather than a full family industrial line-up.